loopback-kr/KakaoTalkAdGuard/README.md

 - No framework libraries required
 - Support Windows and Windows Server including all language versions
-- Support Autorun on system startup
+- Support Autorun on system startup (installation version only)
 - Support Installer and Uninstaller

 ## Download